 Hooke is also remembered for his rivalry with Isaac Newton.
 The disputes may have started with Hooke discrediting Newton’s theory that light was a particle.
 When Newton published Principia, his work that described the theory of gravity, the two argued about how much Hooke had influenced some of the content.
 Both claimed credit for the inverse square law relating the gravitational forces between celestial bodies.

 The squabbles with Newton, and reportedly other scientists, may have contributed to his relative lack of fame today.
 Newton became president of the Royal Society the year Hooke died, and may have destroyed the only known portrait of his rival.
 The breadth of ideas he pursued could also be responsible.
-As noted in this fantastic article, not having a focus may have diluted his overall renown.

 Regardless of his potentially difficult personality, Hooke and his work play an integral role in how our products are built today.